 In 2012 it became a ticket able offence to throw anything back at the Carnaval float riders.
 Throwing blown-out eggs filled with confetti is nearly traditional in La Paz, tossed at other parade watchers and at float riders.
 In 2011 a particularly effeminate King of Carnaval was pelted with hard boiled eggs and other dangerous projectiles bringing the King to tears.
 In 2012 additional marchers were added at random to the parade with placards asking people not to throw things.
 It helped to deter projectiles a little, as did a much more subtle King of queens.

 First. you have to understand that driving an 18 wheeler for Corona, Modelo or Pacifico pretty much puts you in the same crowd as Michael Jordan or Wayne Gretski in Mexico.
 Not only do you work with cerveza but you get PAID for it!

 The floats in the parade are sponsored by major players in many different industries, Telcel, banks, race teams and civic organizations.
-Tossing candy and the occasional full can of beer to the crowd they went their way down the Malecon in their annual PR bust.
+I expect we will see a great deal more commercialism in this year's Carnaval.

 The first year I was here a fist fight broke out between the parade organizers and representative drivers from at least two different beer companies.
 Why?
-It was unclear or unacceptable as to which company would lead off the parade.
+It was unclear or unacceptable as to which beer brand would lead off the parade.